 If you are looking to shift a 4x4 vehicle, the colder weather of the winter months means you are more likely to get a better price.
 While selling your sports car during the summer will help you get more from the sale.

 But the true value of a used car is the amount that a buyer is willing to pay for it.
-Luckily, there are some handy online calculators that can be useful for setting a fair and realistic asking price.
+You can even use our part-exchange tool to get a quote for your car, which could be useful for setting a fair and realistic asking price.

 What’s more, these can also help you to estimate the true cost of owning a car by calculating the rate at which it will depreciate and lose value.